crownchakra/crownchakra.github.io/_posts/2014-3-3-Hacking-Wifi-Credentials.md

 ## Section 3: View Wi-Fi Profile Information

-To view detailed information about a specific Wi-Fi profile, type the following command, replacing "Wi-Fi-SSID" with the name of the network you want to investigate:
+To view detailed information about a specific Wi-Fi profile, type the following command, replacing "Wi-Fi-Profile" with the name of the network/profile you want to investigate:
 ```netsh wlan show profile "profile name" ```

 ![_config.yml]({{ site.baseurl }}/wifi-images/02 detailed profile.png)